 The Freeborn County Courthouse in Albert Lea is quite picturesque with dog gargoyles, and was first built in 1888.

-We stop for some lunch and afterwards feel a few drops of rain as we head south out of Albert Lea on County Road 18.
+We stop for some a tasty DQ lunch and afterwards feel a few drops of rain as we head south out of Albert Lea on County Road 18.
 The rain is very light and short lived.
 The wind is starting to let up some but it is still hot and humid.
-The lawns look very dry and the corn fields appear to be in worse shape.
+The lawns look very dry and the cornfields appear to be in worse shape.
 We come across a different variety of corn along here.

-We ride a short distance on the State Line Road before turning south into IOBA on County Road S28 (though the road sign had a different name).
-Next we go west on Silver Lake Road and then south on S22 where we stop for a rest under some trees.
+We ride a short distance on the State Line Road before turning south into Iowa on County Road S28 (though the road sign had a different name).
+Next we go west on Silver Lake Road and then south on County Road S22 where we stop for a rest under some trees.
 The owner comes out and jokes that there's a $10/tire charge for stopping here.
 He also takes a look at our map and tells us what to expect for hills and traffic.
-He tells us that the big hill on highway 105 which is our next turn.
-The hill turns out to be not bad at all so I guess there's a different kind of gauge used in IOBA for hills.
+He tells us there is a big hill on IA 105, which is our next turn.
+The hill turns out to be not bad at all so I guess there's a different kind of gauge used in Iowa for hills.

-A short distance after turning on S10 there is this wind farm.
-We actually see a number of wind farms wile riding through IOBA.
+A short distance after turning on County Road S10 there is this wind farm.
+We actually see a number of wind farms while riding through Iowa.

 The next town we come to is Joice and we stop and buy a soda from a machine and sit in the park.
-We watch kids go down a slide only to discover a puddle of water at the bottom.
-We ride out of town on Front Street and turn east onto A38 for a short distance until we get to S18.
-The town of Fertile appears after about 7 - 8 miles riding south in the heat and humidity.
+We watch kids go down a slide only to discover a puddle of water awaits them at the bottom.
+We ride out of town on Front Street and turn east onto County Road A38 for a short distance until we get to County Road S18.
+The town of Fertile appears after about 7 - 8 miles of riding south in the heat and humidity.

-We continue south on 18 and notice our shadows are growing long as the sun gets lower in the western sky.
+We continue south on County Road 18 and notice our shadows are growing long as the sun gets lower in the western sky.

-When we get to Highway 18 we are in Clear Lake, the location of Buddy Holly's last concert.
+When we get to US 18 we are in Clear Lake, the location of Buddy Holly's last concert.
 We make sure to find some chocolate milk.

 View Bicycling directions to 425 Timberland Drive, Story City, IA in a larger map

-There's a sign in the shop area that says the crumudgeon is in.
-Steve is a good wrench and scolds me for touring on a bike with bladed spokes.
-He has toured a fair amount himself.
+There's a sign in the shop area that says the curmudgeon is in.
+Steve is a good wrench and scolds me for touring on a bike with bladed spokes because most shops do not carry all the different styles and lengths that are available.
 Who knew that was a bad idea?
 Not me - if I had known I wouldn't have done the other 14 tours.
+Steve has toured a fair amount himself.

 Steve fixes my broken spoke and only charges me $15.
 He has this wonderful classic Tour de France poster in his shop.